Frank Peters (baseball)

 Frank Peters (November 1894 – death date unknown) was an American Negro league shortstop in the 1910s.

 A native of Chicago, Illinois, Peters was the son of fellow Negro leaguer W. S. Peters.
-He played for the Leland Giants between 1914 and 1917.
+He played for the Chicago Union Giants, a team owned by his father, between 1914 and 1917.
+He eventually became the team's manager.
+When his father died in 1933, he took over control of the Union Giants.